hantsy/helidon-sandbox/docs/se-dbclient.md

 Instead of using `dbClient.execute`, we use `dbClient.inTransaction` here to execute a series of SQL in a transaction.

-For updating an existing record, using **SELECT FOR UPDATE** mode is reasonable, query it firstly for a update lock and then perform a update it as expected.
+For updating an existing record, using **[SELECT FOR UPDATE](https://stackoverflow.com/questions/10935850/when-to-use-select-for-update)** mode is reasonable, query it firstly for fetching a update lock and then perform a update it as expected.

 Lastly, let's look at the `deleteById` method.